LinTrieu/quiz-manager/README.md

     - PHP
     - mySQL
     - Composer
+    - Node.js and NPM
     - Makefile
 3. Create a `.env` file which will contain sensitive credentials as environment variables (see `.env.example` file as an example)
     - In the root of your project, run `php artisan key:generate` and `php artisan config:cache` to generate an application key for your application (`APP_KEY` in `.env` file))

-4. Set up a local  mySQL database named `quiz-manager` (details below)
-5. Compile CSS UI resources by running `npm install`, and build dev assets running `npm run dev` ,
+4. Compile CSS UI resources by running `npm install`, and build dev assets running `npm run dev`,

+5. Set up a local mySQL database named `quiz-manager` (details below)

 6. Run the command `make migrate-seed` to run database migrations and seeders,
 7. Run `make start` to start the server.
 View application on your localhost.